Ghardlotte/daily-schedule/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler Starter code

+use moment.js to add time and loop time intervals make funtional for use as daily planner